 Ms. Sneed had never thought about it before, but the story arc provided an awesome template for summarizing.

 Finding a Theme

 “Kids struggle with theme.
 But with a story arc, it’s a snap!
 Just look at how the character’s actions affected the outcome.
-You guessed it: Let’s watch one more video on using a story arc to find a theme.
+You guessed it: Let’s watch one more video on finding a theme.
 It explains how to consider characters’ actions – and how they affected the outcome.”

 “These videos give me a new perspective on Common Core State Standard RL.4.2,” said Ms. Sneed.

 “I know.
 Me too.
 But don’t forget to take it slow,” her mentor responded.
 “When I tried using the story arc at the beginning of fourth grade, my students just stared at me.
 You know, that deer in the headlights look.
 I learned to ease in by reviewing fables’ morals.
 Then I likened them to theme.
-Finally, they were ready for story arcs.”
+Finally, they were ready.”

 Ms. Sneed sighed deeply.
 “Teaching takes a lot of thinking.
 And a lot of trial and error.”
 She smiled weakly.
 “But learning all of this about theme really helps.”